asthma-nemours/Test-Project/README.md

 * Clean and readable code
 * UI should adapt to both landscape and portrait mode
+* Use of size classes
+* Error free auto layout design
-* Try to reuse component/code where it makes sense
+* Reusability component/code where it makes sense
-* Use swift 3 or above
+* Use of swift 3 or above